Tonyoffor/Module3/README.md

 WHEN I answer each prompt
 THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria WHEN the password is generated
+THEN a password is generated that matches the selected criteria (done) WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page
+THEN the password is either displayed in an alert or written to the page (done)